scode/docs/docs/source/reading/index.rst

   generation and it's a copying and compacting collector.

-* Optional: These two apply to Azul's garbage collector which AFAIK has never been freely available without lots of $$$.
+* Azul collectors (these apply to Azul's JVM which AFAIK has never been freely available).

   * `The Pauseless GC Algorithm
     <https://www.usenix.org/legacy/events/vee05/full_papers/p46-click.pdf>`__